-AWS Lambda: As per the official documentation, AWS Lambda has the timeout of 300 seconds.
-This limits the type of tasks lambda can deal with.
-Long-running functions and complex tasks aren’t a good fit.
+AWS Lambda: As per the official documentation, AWS Lambda records a timeout of 300 seconds.
+This limits the type of tasks Lambda can deal with, solong-running functions and complex tasks aren’t a good fit.

-Another problem is the time limit imposed by the API Gateway for the function to invoke which presently is 30 seconds.
-Even if you manage to architect a solution which handles timeout sufficiently, you’ll have to constantly monitor and debug the issues when they inevitable happens.
+Furthermore, the time limit imposed by API Gateway invokes a function at30 seconds, which poses another potential challenge.
+Even if you manage to architect a solution that handles timeout sufficiently, you’ll have to constantly monitor and debug the issues when they happen.

 Not all timeouts occur due to the 300 seconds limit.
-Some occur due to the bugs introduced or when you’re dealing with communication over external servers which takes too much time or answers the functions with the wrong data.
+Some are attributed to the bugs introduced or when you’re dealing with communication over external servers.
+This takes too much time and answers the functions with the wrong data.

-Amazon EC2: In comparison to AWS Lambda vs EC2, the later one have pretty flexible options.
-You can definitely work with long running tasks since instances are available for different types of requirements with different configurations.
-This makes EC2 a better option over Lambda.
+Amazon EC2: In comparison with Lambda, EC2 has flexible options.
+You can definitely work with long-running tasks since instances are available for different types of requirements with different configurations.
+This makes EC2 a better option.

-However, EC2 service is not error free.
-Connection timeout is an issue due to overlapping security group rules and unidentified user key by the server.
-Another common error happens when you’re dealing with an insecure network over SSH.
+However, the EC2 service is not error-free.
+You may encounter connection timeout as a result of overlapping security group rules and an unidentified user key by the server.
+Another common error takes place when you’re dealing with an insecure network over SSH.

 This is especially applicable for newly created instances.
-For example, if you will try to SSH your new instance without waiting for its status checks to get complete, you will get an SSH timeout error.
-However, Lambda clearly lags while dealing with complex processing over EC2.
+For example, if you SSH your new instance without waiting for its status checks to get complete, you will get an SSH timeout error.
+Nevertheless, Lambda, too, clearly lags while dealing with complex processing over EC2.

 AWS Lambda: External libraries are inevitable for any project and it is true for AWS Lambda too.
-When you’re dealing with heavy processing functions like image processing, video conversion, you’re bound to have dependencies for the application.
+When you’re dealing with heavy processing functions like image processing, video conversion, you’re bound to have dependencies.

-However, Lambda comes with a limit.
-Uploading your function dependencies with the package itself seems to be the logical solution.
-But Lambda has a package size limit of 50 MB.
-Although, it gives you the option of downloading the dependencies once your function is executed from its “/tmp” file storage.
+However, Lambda comes with a size limit of 50 MB.
+Uploading your function dependencies with the package seems to be the logical solution, although it gives you the option of downloading the dependencies from its “/tmp” file storage once your function is executed.

-More to that, “/tmp” file storage has a limit of 512 MB.
-Also, the higher the number of dependencies, more time will be required to execute the function successfully.
+More to that, “/tmp” file storage has a limit of 512 MB, so the higher the number of dependencies, the more time is required to execute the function successfully.

-Amazon EC2: Managing dependencies in EC2 isn’t a big problem since it doesn’t have constraints when it comes to temporary storage.
-Though what you should consider is the size of software packages and corresponding instance CPU.
-This is because your CPU may undergo burden if it’s not configured for the same.
+Managing dependencies in EC2 isn’t a big problem since it doesn’t have constraints when it comes to temporary storage.
+Though, what you should consider is the size of software packages and corresponding instance CPU.
+This is because your CPU may be burdened if it’s not configured.

 For example, the base of Amazon Linux Containers is already preloaded with many software packages that are required for executing the basic functionalities.

-AWS Lambda: Scalability is one of the major benefits of Lambda as most of the part is automatic and is handles by AWS.
-It scales dynamically in response to the increased traffic.
-At the time of the surge, it increases the number of concurrent executing functions.
-The number of concurrent limits is set to 500 as of now.
+AWS Lambda: Scalability is one of the major benefits of Lambda as most of it is automatic and handled by AWS.
+It scales dynamically in response to the increased traffic and increases the number of concurrently executing functions by a predetermined amount.
+If this isn’t sufficient to accommodate the traffic, it will continue increasing the number of concurrent function executions by 500 per minute.

-But scaling isn’t as flawless as it is portrayed.
-In practical cases, we’ve faced errors during the creation of new Lambda functions.
-It is definitely great to have an automatic scaling system but it isn’t much fun when you can’t address these errors and work upon it.
+But scaling isn’t as effortless as it’s portrayed.
+In fact, we’ve faced errors during the creation of new Lambda functions.
+Although it is great to have an automatic scaling system, it isn’t much fun when you can’t address these errors and work upon them.

-For example, API Gateway timeout to invoke a lambda function is 30 seconds.
-And when you violate this limit, you’ll see a spike in 5XX error being returned from API Gateway.
+For instance, the API Gateway timeout to invoke a Lambda function is 30 seconds.
+And when you violate this limit, you’ll see a 5XX error being returned from API Gateway.
 The only option you have is to retry the request until you succeed.

-Another example, Lambda depends on Amazon EC2 to provide Elastic Network Interface for your VPC-enabled Lambda function.
-And hence, your function’s scalability also depends on EC2’s rate limits as they scale.
-You need to check whether your VPC-enables functions are allowed 500 concurrent invocations per minute or not.
+Another example is: Lambda depends on Amazon EC2 to provide Elastic Network Interface for your VPC-enabled Lambda function.
+Consequently, your function’s scalability depends on EC2’s rate limits as they scale.
+You need to check whether your VPC-enabled functions are allowed 500 concurrent invocations per minute.

-Amazon EC2: With EC2, everything is under your control.
-Everything in control means you will have to manually configure the scalability features unlike Lambda and that might not be the novel idea.
-However, the positive side is you can make your scalability an error-free process.
-Also, EC2 Auto Scaling groups are there to help you out.
+Amazon EC2: With EC2, everything is in your control.
+This means you have to manually configure scalability features, unlike Lambda, and that might not be a novel idea.
+However, the positive side is you can make your scalability an error-free process with EC2 Auto Scaling groups.

-For example, this above mentioned Auto Scaling group has the minimum number of 1 instance (which will be active all the time) while the desired capacity is 2 instance (to meet the usual demands) and a maximum of 4 instances (to meet the unusual spike in traffic).
-More to this, there are no additional costs attach with Autoscaling Groups.
+For example, the Auto Scaling group has a minimum of 1 instance active all the time) while the desired capacity of 2 instances meets the usual demands, and a maximum of 4 instances meet the unusual spike in traffic).
+More to this, there are no additional costs attached with Autoscaling Groups.

-Conclusion: Fully automated scaling is definitely a dream come true but not at the cost of not being able to mitigate the errors.
-On the other side, manually configuring scalability environment is quite a work initially but once you have gained control through setup and tuning, it becomes automatic as well.
+Conclusion: Fully automated scaling is a dream come true, but not at the cost of not being able to mitigate the errors.
+On the other hand, the manually configuring scalability environment could be work initially, but once you have gained control through setup and tuning, it becomes automatic.

 Availability (On-demand vs Always available)

-AWS Lambda: As discussed in the scalability section, Lambdas are available all the time.
+AWS Lambda: As discussed, Lambdas are available all the time.
 These are brought up and spun down automatically depending upon the requirements of the event triggers.
-Since you’re not paying for the idle time with AWS Lambda, you can save a lot of money, about which we will talk in the next section.
+Since you’re not paying for idle time, you can save a lot of money.

-However, the debate over the function’s availability is going on.
-Here is one of the example, “I’m running is US-East-1 and I am getting 500 errors no matter what I do.
-It was working a few hours ago and I haven’t change any code.
-Even a new ‘hello world’ from the templates returns this response.
-The service shows healthy on dashboards.”
+However, the debate over the function’s availability is still a burning topic.
+Here’s an example: “I’m running US-East-1, and I am getting 500 errors no matter what I do.
+It was working a few hours ago, and I haven’t changed any code.
+In fact, even a new ‘hello world’ from the templates returns this response, but the service shows “healthy” on dashboards.”

-Such outcries are common as we give away the ability to manage infrastructure for other added benefits.
+Such outcries are common as we let go of the ability to manage infrastructure for other added benefits.
 In such cases, if your Lambda isn’t available, a potential solution would be to deploy your functions into multiple regions.
-Since you only pay for the executed functions, you only pay for your fallback deploys if there is a region outage.
+Since you only pay for the executed functions, your subscription covers fallback deploys if there is a region outage.

-Amazon EC2: With EC2 instances, you don’t get the benefit of on-demand availability.
-As discussed in the above section, auto scaling groups help in scalability but in the end, you will have to keep at least one instance up and running.
+Amazon EC2: With EC2 instances, you don’t get the benefit of on-demand availability as autoscaling groups help in scalability.
+But at the end, you will have to keep at least one instance up and running.

-As discussed the Lambda, replicating the EC2 instances for the multi-region availability is quite difficult.
-The most possible solution is to deploy a blue/green strategy but that will lead to double the number of running EC2 instances and let alone the extra cost.
+Furthermore, replicating EC2 instances for multi-region availability is quite difficult.
+The most possible solution is to deploy a blue/green strategy but that will double the number of running EC2 instances, reducing the extra cost.